ddirks/thredds-doc/pages/tds_tutorial/getting_started/InstallJavaTomcat.md

     drwxr-xr-x  2 tds workshop     4096 Jul 15 10:33 Videos
     ~~~

-    {% include important.html content="Depending on your OS you may need install either the 32-bit or 64-bit version of the JDK.
-But, we *really, really, really recommend* you use a 64-bit OS if you're planning to run the THREDDS Data Server." %}
+    {% include important.html content="
+    Depending on your OS you may need install either the 32-bit or 64-bit version of the JDK.
+    But, we *really, really, really recommend* you use a 64-bit OS if you're planning to run the THREDDS Data Server.
+    " %}

 ## Installing Tomcat

-{% include note.html content="For more information about installing Tomcat on Windows OS, see the [Tomcat setup guide](http://tomcat.apache.org/tomcat-8.0-doc/setup.html#Windows) for installation on different platforms." %}
+{% include note.html content="
+For more information about installing Tomcat on Windows OS, see the [Tomcat setup guide](http://tomcat.apache.org/tomcat-8.0-doc/setup.html#Windows) for installation on different platforms.
+" %}

 1. [Download](http://tomcat.apache.org/download-80.cgi){:target="_blank"} current version of the Tomcat 8 servlet container.
 2. Install Tomcat as per the Apache Tomcat [installation instructions](http://tomcat.apache.org/tomcat-8.0-doc/setup.html){:target="_blank"}.